Pollen-labs/Reef-impact-attest/README.md

 - RPC_URL: HTTPS RPC endpoint (e.g., Infura/Alchemy) for the target chain
 - EAS_ADDRESS: EAS contract address on your chain (e.g., Sepolia v0.26: 0xC2679f… or Optimism Sepolia: 0x4200…)
 - CHAIN_ID: numeric chain id (e.g., 11155111 for Sepolia)
+- EAS_DOMAIN_VERSION: EIP-712 domain version for this EAS deployment (use "0.26" for Sepolia 0xC2679f…; use "1.0.0" for v1 deployments)
 - ALLOWED_SCHEMA_UIDS: comma-separated list of schema UIDs accepted by the relayer
 - DEFAULT_SCHEMA_UID: optional fallback schema UID used when the client omits/typos the field (dev only)
 - ALLOWED_ORIGINS: comma-separated list of allowed origins for CORS (e.g., http://localhost:3000)